-Wood fiber insulation panels, rolls or loose material have been produced in Europe for over a decade and are recognized for superior thermal and acoustic properties.
-Betonwood,75 an Italian company that also produces cement bonded particle board, is certified by the Forest Stewardship Council for utilizing sustainably managed wood in its production process.
-Timber HP, a company located in Maine,76 is the first company in the U.S. to produce wood fiber insulation.
-In August 2023, it made its first shipment to New Energy Works, a construction company with operations in New York State and Oregon.
+Wood fiber insulation panels, rolls, or loose material have been produced in Europe for over a decade and are recognized for superior thermal and acoustic properties.
+Betonwood, an Italian company that also produces cement bonded particleboard, is certified by the Forest Stewardship Council for utilizing sustainably managed wood in its production process.
+Timber HP, a company located in Maine, at the first company in the U.S. to produce wood fiber insulation.
+In August 2023, it made its first shipment to New Energy Works, a construction company with operations in New York and Oregon.
 No use of wood fiber insulation in California was discovered during the preparation of this report.